Whales filmed having whale of a time during lockdown

 The graceful pair of fin whales was filmed Tuesday in waters off the Calanques national park, a protected reserve of outstanding natural beauty next to the usually bustling but now locked-down Mediterranean port city of Marseille.

-Didier Reault, who heads the park board, told France Info radio on Thursday that it is “very, very rare” for fin whales to be spotted and filmed at such close quarters in the reserve’s waters.
-He said the whales usually stay further out in deeper Mediterranean waters.
+Didier Reault, who heads the park board, says it is “very, very rare” for fin whales to be spotted and filmed at such close quarters in the reserve’s waters.
+The whales usually stay further out in deeper Mediterranean waters but seem to have been drawn in by the lockdown-driven freeze on maritime traffic, water sports, pleasure fishing and pleasure craft, Reault said.

+“The absence of human activity means the whales are far more serene, calm and confident about rediscovering their playground that they abandon when there is maritime traffic," Reault told The Associated Press.

+“It is clear that the lockdown of humans is helping nature and biodiversity rediscover their natural spaces," he said.
+“With the lockdown, nothing is happening, it is dead quiet.
+And animals, be they fin whales or other marine species, are clearly rediscovering their confidence and peace, allowing them to come closer to shore.”

 Fin whales are among the largest of the species, weighing as much as 70 tons and growing past 20 meters (65 feet) in length.